systemd-cron/systemd-cron-next/README.md

 The generator runs on system boot.
 If you change your crontabs in runtime, run `systemd-crontab-update` script as root (`sudo systemd-crontab-update`) to regenerate systemd units and reload them.

-The project doesn't include `crontab` command equivalent, so you will have to view/edit your crontab files manually, just don't forget to run `systemd-crontab-update` after you edit them!
-Maybe I'll add `crontab` script in the future, though I can't promise.
+The project includes simple `crontab` command equivalent, which behaves like standard crontab command (and accepts the same main options), and runs `systemd-crontab-update` command after user crontab file update.
+Note, though, the systemd-crontab-update requires superuser priviledges, so `crontab` will fail if you don't run it as a supersuser.
+This is known bug and I'll address it in near future.

 To control cron jobs, use `cron.target`, e.g. to start and enable cron after installation: